List of Coronation Street characters introduced in 1997: Jon Lindsay

 Jon Lindsay, played by Owen Aaronovitch, made his first screen appearance on 28 May 1997.
 Aaronovitch received the role after an audition.
 He later left the show to move to Spain with his wife.
 Paul Baldwin of The People praised the character, saying "Jon Lindsay is one of the scriptwriters' most intriguing characters for years."
 He also described Jon as a "love rat", "smooth-talking", a "slimeball" and a "creepy conman".

 Jon meets Deirdre Rachid (Anne Kirkbride) at a singles night.
 He tells her he is a divorcee and an airline pilot.
 They spend more time together and start dating.
 While Ken Barlow (William Roache) is at Manchester Airport, he sees Jon working in a tie shop.
-Jon tells Deirdre that he had been forced to retire from his pilots job and was ashamed to admit that he now worked in a shop.
+Jon tells Deirdre that he had been forced to retire from his pilot job and was ashamed to admit that he now worked in a shop.
 Deirdre believes him, but Ken remains suspicious.
 Jon expresses his desire to live with Deirdre after he mentions his ex-wife has sold their house.
 They soon move in together.
 It emerges that Jon has stolen the identity of his friend Captain Ian Jenkins (Stephen Chapman) and still lives with his wife and children.
 He tells Deirdre that he needs to spend more time away due to a promotion.
 Jon and Deirdre get engaged, but she finds out about his wife and confronts him at his home.
 He denies knowing her.
 Jon applies for a credit card and a mortgage using a false identity, which he later signs into Deirdre's name.
 When the police question him, Jon lets Deirdre take the blame.
 He receives a suspended sentence, while Deirdre is charged and later sentenced to eighteen months in prison for fraud.
 When Mary Docherty (Victoria Alcock), a woman Jon had also duped, reads about Deirdre's trial, she comes forward and reveals that Jon is also a bigamist, having married her.
 Deirdre is released from jail, while Jon is arrested.